just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Map-Tour-With-TinyDB.rst

     <p><h3>What is TinyDb?</h3></p>
     <p>Up until now, the data in our apps has been stored either in <b><i>global variables</i></b> or as the value of the <i><b>properties</b></i> of the app’s various components.
 For example, when you store a piece of text in a Label, that data is stored in the computer’s main memory, in its RAM — random access memory.
 And as we’ve learned, RAM is <b><i>volatile</i></b>,  meaning that any data stored there will be destroyed when the app is exited.
     </p>
     <p>By contrast, data stored in the computer’s long-term storage — e.g., on the phone’s flash drive — will <b><i>persist</i></b> as long as the app is kept on the device.
 There are various ways to store data permanently on a computer.
 For example, you could store it in a file, such as a document or image file.
 Another way to store persistent data is in a <span class="hover vocab yui-wk-div" data-id="database">database</span>.
-App Inventor provides us a very simple, easy-to-use <span class="hover vocab yui-wk-div" data-id="database">database</span> in its <b><i>TinyDb</i></b> component.
+MIT App Inventor provides us a very simple, easy-to-use <span class="hover vocab yui-wk-div" data-id="database">database</span> in its <b><i>TinyDb</i></b> component.
 Any data that we store in the TinyDb, will not disappear when the app is exited.
 Instead, it will persist between uses of the app -- even if you turn off the device.</p>
     <p>Before working on incorporating TinyDb into our app, the following video provides a brief overview of this very important component. (<a href="https://www.teachertube.com/videos/tiny-db-438788" target="_blank" title="">Teacher Tube version</a>)</p>

 .. youtube:: qVJF-i5LqjQ